 Content and Objectives

-Sylff fellowships are intended to train doctoral students who have great potential for future leadership roles in international affairs, in public life and in the private sector.
+Sylff fellowships are intended to train doctoral candidates who have great potential for future leadership roles in international affairs, in public life and in the private sector.

 Sylff fellowships are awarded based on an agreement concluded in March 2016 between Leipzig University and the Tokyo Foundation for Policy Research.
 The funding is provided by the Nippon Foundation (Tokyo, Japan).